thadikari/thadikari.github.io/index.md

 ## About

-I obtained both my PhD and M.A.Sc. degrees from the Department of Electrical and Computer Engineering at the University of Toronto, Canada, in 2024 and 2018, respectively.
-During this period, I conducted research on distributed optimization, machine learning, and source coding under the supervision of <a href="https://www.ece.utoronto.ca/people/draper-s"><strong>Prof. Stark C. Draper</strong></a>.
+I obtained both my PhD and MASc degrees from the Department of Electrical and Computer Engineering at the University of Toronto, Canada, in 2024 and 2018, respectively.
+During this period, I conducted research on distributed optimization, machine learning, and multi-user information theory under the supervision of <a href="https://www.ece.utoronto.ca/people/draper-s"><strong>Prof. Stark C. Draper</strong></a>.

 I received my B.Sc. degree in 2014 from the University of Moratuwa, Sri Lanka.
 From 2014 to 2016 I worked with <a href="https://www.linkedin.com/company/lsegtechnology/about/"><strong>LSEG Technology</strong></a> (formerly known as MillenniumIT), Sri Lanka, focusing on the development of technology for Stock Market Surveillance.